Graduate Diploma of Health (Rural and Remote Health)

 Expand your health care knowledge

 USQ’s Graduate Diploma of Health (Rural and Remote Health) will allow you to delve further in to topics relevant with rural and remote health care.
 If you are a registered nurse wishing to further your knowledge and advance your skills in rural and isolated practice, this specialisation is ideal for you.
-You have the option to incorporate Scheduled Medicines courses to further advance your knowledge in the industry.

 Successful completion of the Graduate Diploma of Health will qualify you to continue on to the Master of Health, where you will have the opportunity to enhance your career opportunities as a specialist in your chosen field of study.